CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

         - None

 - tickCountdownTimer
+    - This function is called by the countdownTicker.
+    - This function will only modify the remaining time in Countdown Mode.
+    - If called outside of Countdown Mode, this function will instead disable the ticker that is responsible for calling it in order to save resources.
     - This function counts down the remaining time of the timer by 1 second when the system is in Countdown Mode.
     - This funciton will switch the timer mode to Alarm Mode when the countdown timer is 0:00.
     -Inputs: